Rosacea

 Synopsis

-The etiology of rosacea is poorly understood.
-Cutaneous vascular changes, inappropriate activation of the immune system, UV and microbial exposure (ie, Demodex mites), and disruption of the epidermal barrier have all been implicated as playing a role in the pathogenesis in this condition.
+The etiology of rosacea is incompletely understood but likely involves dysregulation of immune and neurocutaneous mechanisms.
+Cutaneous vascular changes, ultraviolet (UV) and microbial exposure (ie, Demodex mites, Bacillus oleronius, and Staphylococcus epidermidis), and disruption of the epidermal barrier have all been implicated as playing a role in the pathogenesis of this condition.
 There have been reports of familial rosacea, so an underlying genetic predisposition has not been ruled out.
+In fact, rosacea has been found to be associated with single nucleotide polymorphisms in genes coding for major histocompatibility complex (MHC).

-- Erythematotelangiectatic rosacea – Presents with persistent erythema of the central portion of the face with intermittent flushing.
-Telangiectasias can also occur.
-Patients often complain of stinging or burning sensations on the skin.
+1. Erythematotelangiectatic rosacea – Presents with persistent erythema of the central portion of the face with intermittent flushing.
+Telangiectasias are present in most individuals.
+Patients often mention stinging or burning sensations on the skin.
 This is the most common subtype.

-- Papulopustular rosacea – Acneiform papules and pustules predominate; there is also erythema and edema of the central face with relative sparing of the periocular areas.
+2. Papulopustular rosacea – Presents with variable intensity of central facial erythema with relative sparing of the periocular areas and a variable number of acneiform papules and pustules.
 Dramatic swelling can result in lymphedematous changes manifesting as solid facial edema or lead to phymatous changes.

-- Phymatous rosacea – Chronic inflammation and edema result in marked thickening of the skin with sebaceous hyperplasia, resulting in an enlarged, cobblestoned appearance of affected skin, most commonly on the nose (rhinophyma).
+3. Phymatous rosacea – Chronic inflammation and edema result in marked thickening of the skin with sebaceous hyperplasia, resulting in an enlarged, cobblestoned appearance of affected skin, most commonly on the nose (rhinophyma).
 Men are more often affected.
+Less commonly, phymatous rosacea can affect the ears (otophyma), chin (gnatophyma), forehead (metophyma), or eyelids (blepharophyma).

-Since rosacea manifests on the face, it is important to recognize that this disease can have psychosocial consequences, which may affect quality of life.
+Since rosacea manifests on the face, it is important to recognize that this disease can have psychosocial consequences, which may affect quality of life and social and psychological wellbeing.

 Codes